josharnoldjosh/image_feature_extractor/README.md

 ## What is it?

-A python script that extracts image features from images within a directory.
-The image features can then be used for finding similar images.
+Python scripts to extract image features from images within a directory, and then cluster the MOST similar images into different sets.
+Very easy to use and customize!

 ## Requirements